SUMMARY OF PRODUCT CHARACTERISTICS

 The patient should be observed for at least 20 minutes after administration.

-4.5 Interaction with other medicinal product and other forms of interaction
+4.5 Interactions with other medicinal products and other forms of interaction

-Interactions of the GAMMA anti-D 150 product with other drugs were not studied.
+Interactions of the GAMMA anty-D 150 product with other drugs were not studied.
 The information included in this point were obtained on the basis of written sources and current guidelines.

-Active immunization with the use of vaccines including live viruses (e.g. measles, mumps, rubella, varicella) should be differentiated for 3 months after the use of anti-D immunoglobulin, because anti-D immunoglobulin may weaken the efficacy of vaccines including live viruses.
-If it is required to administer anti-D immunoglobulin within the period of 2-4 weeks after vaccination with a vaccine including live viruses, the efficacy of such a vaccine may be compromised.
+Active immunization with live virus vaccines (e.g. measles, mumps, rubella, varicella) should be postponed for 3 months after the administration of anti-D immunoglobulin, because anti-D immunoglobulin may weaken the efficacy of live virus vaccines.
+If anti-D immunoglobulin needs to be administered within 2-4 weeks of a live virus vaccination, then the efficacy of such a vaccination may be impaired.